 His first job in the Napa Valley was working at Provenance with winemaker Tom Rinaldi.
 In 2005 he met accomplished winemaker Andy Erickson and worked at what was a new winery at the time, Ovid on Pritchard Hill.
 Massimo then spent 2.5 years working with Andy as his assistant winemaker at Screaming Eagle (during what were exciting times at that vineyard with a winery redesign and a vintage that earned a remarkable score of 100 points from wine critic, Robert Parker).

-While looking for a winery to make his wine at, he was introduced to vintner Tom Farella.
+While looking for a winery to make his wine at, Massimo was introduced to vintner Tom Farella.
 Massimo had already been familiar with Tom’s wines prior, and he recalls how well they tended to age.
 Looking to work with a cooler climate Napa Vineyard, Tom’s vineyard in the soon to be designated Coombsville appellation at the time seemed like a perfect fit.
 And timing was right – after the economic downturn of 2008 all of the sudden vineyards who were selling fruit to others had a surplus of grapes.

-The Farella Vineyard is one of Coombsville’s older vineyards – and contains the oldest Cabernet Sauvignon vines in the appellation.
+Farella Vineyard is one of Coombsville’s older vineyards and contains the oldest Cabernet Sauvignon vines in the appellation.
 Massimo says “this vineyard makes the wines” – as a result he doesn’t have to do much manipulation once the grapes come into the winery.
 He picks at a reasonable brix – his wines from this vineyard have all natural acidity (no acidulation needed), he does not fine or filter and uses a minimum of SO2.
-The wine typically is aged in 50% new French Oak for 22 months and then receives another 6 months in bottle before being released.
+The wine typically is aged in 50% new French oak for 22 months and then receives another 6 months in bottle before being released.

-The 2015, recently bottled at the time of our tasting is 100% varietal Cabernet Sauvignon.
+The 2015 Di Costanzo, recently bottled at the time of our tasting with Massimo is 100% varietal Cabernet Sauvignon.
 A warmer vintage with lower yields – this wine is remarkably very approachable in its youth.
 Shows dark fruit with a ruby purple color in the glass.
 The bouquet is well layered and continues to reveal a diversity of aromas as it opens.
 It shows attractive aromatics including sweet blackberry and plum notes along with a dry dust nuance, a kiss of mocha and a perceptible note of tobacco.
 Reveals both ripe aromatics yet is elegant at the same time.
 Tom Farella says his vineyard produces “an abundance of fine-grained tannins – and this wine certainly shows this structure on the finish.
 Somewhat dusty in character the tannins are already fairly well integrated.